MadMockers/BareBonesOS/README.txt

 Poll Keyboard then Write to upper left corner
 ---
 SET A, 0x3001   ; Read Char
-SET, PUSH 1     ; block and wait for a key to be pressed INT 0x4743      ; invoke BBOS
+SET PUSH, 1     ; block and wait for a key to be pressed INT 0x4743      ; invoke BBOS
 SET B, POP      ; get result and store in B
 BOR B, 0xF000   ; Binary OR in format